 Food Waste Recycling Virtual Forum

-The city of Encinitas and Solana center hosted a virtual forum for commercial food waste generators to learn more about:
+The City of Encinitas and the Solana Center hosted a virtual forum for commercial food waste generators to learn more about:

 - The new state law (SB 1383) on food waste collection and how it affects your business.

 - The new organics recycling program rollout and related rates

 - Resources to guide with organics sorting and recycling.

 Commercial Food Waste Generator Resource Guide